Characters: Rurouni Kenshin The Ten Swords

 Only the hands of men can save the world of men.
 But to do so they must surpass the gods.

-A warrior fallen-monk who fights alongside Shishio to destroy the Meiji government who did nothing to stop the anti-Buddhist purge which resulted in the destruction of his home and the deaths of the five orphaned children he cared for in his temple, who came from families who opposed the Meiji restoration and were wiped away during the war.
+A warrior fallen-monk who fights alongside Shishio to destroy the Meiji government.
+He was among the many victims of the Meiji-era sponsored Haibutsu kishaku/anti-Buddhism purge, resulting in the destruction of his home and the deaths of the five orphaned children he cared for in his temple, who came from families who opposed the Meiji restoration and were wiped away during the war.

 Said horrifying experience made him pull a Faith Heel Turn